 With a gastronomic scene richly influenced by Chinese and Indian cultures in almost equal measure, Burmese food has an incredibly diverse array of options on offer.
-By joining a professional food tour, you’ll gain access to insider knowledge and local hotspots that are simply impossible to stumble across alone.
+By joining a daily food tour, you’ll gain access to insider knowledge and local hotspots that are simply impossible to stumble across alone.
 Expect everything from barbecued fish to bakeries and bao buns to Burmese beer as you amble around this laid-back culinary tour of the city.

 Feeling thirsty after all that talk of food?
 Why not stop by the world-famous hotel The Strand to wet your whistle?
 This colonial behemoth was frequented by the likes of Orson Welles, Noel Coward and Rudyard Kipling in its yesteryear, and although it’s undergone something of a hipster-style upgrade in recent times, it’s still a great place to soak up the history and sink a cocktail in the process.

 339 Bo Gyoke Road

 Another option for an alcoholic respite is located right at the top of the Sakura Tower.
 At 20 storeys above ground level, Yangon Yangon is the highest bar in the city and affords excellent views of everything around as far as the eye can see.
 For maximum value, visit between 5pm and 7pm and take advantage of their generous Happy Hour offers.